Today we will talk mainly about Indian almond leaves (link to check the price on Amazon) also known as Terminalia catappa leaves.

 1. Water quality and Indian Almond Leaves.

-When Almond leaves are added to water, they start leeching many beneficial substances into it (including humic acid, tannic acids which help to lower pH naturally) and minerals which are beneficial to your shrimp or fish.
+When Almond leaves are added to water, they start leeching many beneficial substances into it (including humic acid, tannic acids which help to lower pH naturally), and minerals that are beneficial to your shrimp or fish.

 It also creates a natural water environment for freshwater inhabitants.
 Naturally, in the wild, the shrimp are found in slow-moving streams with leaf litter from the surrounding trees.
 Adding Indian almond leaves replicates that in your aquarium and gives them a more natural home environment.